ThomasByr/Phoenyx/README.md

-# Phoenyx - Pygame Engine v0.2.2
+# Phoenyx - Pygame Engine v0.3.0

 Some simple classes in **python** that could make your life much simplier.
-Relies on pygame and numpy, based on the idea of the Processing language.
+Relies on pygame, numpy and pymunk, based on the idea of the Processing language.

 > Get the latest stable version using pip with ``pip install phoenyx``.